Norfolk, Nebraska: Automobile age

 In 1900, the city had a population of 3,883, nearly quadruple its population of a decade earlier.
 By 1910, it had more than 6,000 people, comprising roughly one-third of Madison County's population of 19,101.
 In 1915, petitions were filed for an election to move the county seat from Madison to Norfolk.
 The measure, however, failed to secure the necessary number of votes.

 In the 1910s, development began on the Meridian Highway as a direct north–south route across the United States; the route of the highway ran through Norfolk.
 The 1924 completion of the Meridian Bridge across the Missouri River at the Nebraska-South Dakota border made the highway a continuous year-round thoroughfare.
 In 1926, it was designated as U.S. Highway 81.
 A second federal highway, U.S. Highway 275, received its designation in 1939; it follows the Elkhorn valley upstream from Omaha through Norfolk to O'Neill.
 During World War II, the segment from Norfolk to O'Neill was a portion of the Strategic Network of Highways; as such, it was given a high priority for federal funds for materials and for federal maintenance funds.

 Air travel developed in Norfolk beginning with the establishment of a flying school in 1928.
 The school's field gradually expanded and was improved.
 In 1942 the WPA began construction of a municipal airport at the site.
 Although construction materials were limited during World War II, Norfolk received priority as an auxiliary field to several war-related airports, including Sioux City Air Field.
-After the war Norfolk congressman, Karl Stefan, a member of the Congressional Air Policy Board, used his influence to secure further funding for the airport.
+After the war, Congressman Karl Stefan, a resident of Norfolk and a member of the Congressional Air Policy Board, used his influence to secure further funding for the airport.
 Commercial passenger flight through the airport began in the early 1950s.

 In the 1970s, another attempt was made to move the county seat from Madison to Norfolk.
 In a 1975 county-wide election, the move's proponents failed to secure a simple majority.
 A 60% majority would have been necessary for the measure to pass.

 On September 26, 2002, three gunmen robbed a US Bank branch in Norfolk, killing five people in the process.
 This was the nation's deadliest bank robbery in at least a decade.
+The three gunmen, Jose Sandoval, Jorge Galindo and Erick Vela, were arrested the same day as was their accomplice Gabriel Rodriguez.
+All four men were later convicted and sentenced for their roles in the crime.
+Sandoval, Galindo and Vela were given the death penalty, whereas Rodriguez received life imprisonment.
+Additionally, Sandoval pleaded guilty to two additional murders that occurred before the bank robbery and was given a life sentence for each victim.